emanueledepaola/snake-autoplay/README.md

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/animated_space_zebra.png)
 ( *"An animated space zebra in the style of vector artwork."* prompted to [DALL·E 2 - OpenAI](https://labs.openai.com/ ) on the 16th March 2023.)

-Now click on the `Ready to start!` button and that's it!
+Now click on the `Ready to start!` button, navigate the menu to choose the game mode and that's it!

 **N.B.** always remember to turn off the codespace we just instantiated, not to waste useful resources (i.e. core hours used).
 Thus click on the GitHub `Codespace` tab at the Top Navigation Bar of the repo